Bobbermaist/UniBooks/docs/files/models/user_model.php.txt

 	 *
 	 * If invoked without parameters returns an associative
 	 * array with all userdata.
 FALSE if not setted.
+	 *
 	 * Otherwise if called with a string as parameter
-	 * return the userdata relative to this string.
+	 * return the userdata relative to this string. (or FALSE) *
-	 *
-	 * @param mixed  string or NULL
+	 * @param mixed  $item the item to retrieve or NULL if all items needed
 	 * @return mixed
 	 */
 	public function userdata($item = NULL)